godotengine/godot-docs/classes/class_file.rst

 - :ref:`Variant<class_Variant>` **get_var** **(** :ref:`bool<class_bool>` allow_objects=false **)** const

 Returns the next :ref:`Variant<class_Variant>` value from the file.
-When ``allow_objects`` is ``true`` decoding objects is allowed.
+If ``allow_objects`` is ``true``, decoding objects is allowed.

-**WARNING:** Deserialized object can contain code which gets executed.
-Do not use this option if the serialized object comes from untrusted sources to avoid potential security threats (remote code execution).
+**Warning:** Deserialized objects can contain code which gets executed.
+Do not use this option if the serialized object comes from untrusted sources to avoid potential security threats such as remote code execution.

 .. _class_File_method_is_open: